ZawadAhmed/ZawadAhmed/README.md

 - 🌱 I’m currently learning
     -  Mobile App development using Flutter
-    -  Creating smart contracts with Solidity.
+    -  Web development with MERN stack
 - 🔭 I’m currently working on
-    - A blockchain system for EHR management.
+    - A project for IFRC Malaysia
     - A dummy mobile appp done on Flutter.
     - A library application for Nibras IIUM.